THE RULES LISTED BELOW ARE FINAL FOR JJFISHWEEKAC 2021.

 12.Prize Structure: The overall tournament prize structure is based on a hybrid payout, which includes a guaranteed payout and an accruing prize structure.
 See entry prize structure for details on the prize structure breakdown.
 A minimum of $1Million is guaranteed to be paid out for the tournament.
 Additional payout prize will be added based on the number of boats entered as noted in the official prize structure chart available on the tournament website and provided to tournament participants.
 The number of boats entered is based on paid general entries.
 Prize structure and guarantees are subject to changes per the guarantor up until Tuesday, July 13, 2020 at 7:30AM.
 Prize structure will be provided in your packet at packet pick up on Monday.

 13.Check-Out: JJFISHWEEK will not have a land based check-out location.
+The tournament is dock of choice.
 At the start of fishing each day, all teams must video the time and their GPS coordinates to confirm that they are within the stated boundaries for the tournament.
 The video must have the correct time and date stamp.
 Be sure to initialize all video recording devices you may use throughout the day.
 If you have to change video recording devices, all new devices need to be initialized.
-Video must show time, date and GPS location.
+Video must show time, date, GPS location, and boat number.
 Boats may not deploy any lines in the water until they are within the stated boundaries.

 14.Lines-In: Lines in the water at 7:30AM on all fishing days.
-Boats may not leave the Atlantic City headpin before 4AM on each day of fishing.
+Boats may leave their slip at any time but cannot leave the headpin of the channel before 3AM on each day of fishing.

 15.Lines-Out: Lines out of the water are at 3:30PM on all fishing days.

-Boats with fish to be weighed or release cards and video memory cards to turn in must do so by 9:00pm on each of the fishing days.
+16.Check-In: Boats with fish to be weighed or release cards and video memory cards to turn in must do so by 9:00pm on each of the fishing days.
 There will be one official check-in location: Golden Nugget Marina near dock E at the weigh station.
-Dropbox upload is available for the Catch & Release teams.
-Any changes to the Check-in locations will be announced at the captain’s meeting as well as Dropbox shared details.
+Dropbox upload is available for the Catch & Release teams and details will be provided at Monday’s Packet Pick Up.
 Check-in locations will be based on the location of where most boats are docked for the tournament.
 All boats do not have to check in at the end of the fishing day, but they must return to their own dock at the completion of each day of fishing.
 Boats not having any fish to report may not stay offshore for the night.

 Online Check-In is available via Dropbox upload on all fishing days.
 If you are using the online check-in via Dropbox to upload your video and release cards, you must provide visual evidence to the tournament committee officials that you are tied up at the dock and you have started your upload prior to 9:00PM.
 This must be done by taking a picture of your boat tied up in the slip and a picture of your computer screen showing your upload has started.
 These pictures must be texted to a tournament committee representative prior to 9:00pm.
 Tournament officials’ information will be provided in your boat packet available at Monday’s Registration and Packet Pick Up.
 If a tournament committee official does not receive these two photos by cut-off, your fish will not count.
 If you are in contention, it is advisable to turn in your video memory cards to a check-in point to ensure the tournament committee officials received them on time.

-It is each boats responsibility to get your release videos and release cards in on time.
+It is each boats responsibility to get your release videos, release cards, and fish in on time.
 All video memory cards and release cards must be brought in on the boat in which they were caught.
 Names will be recorded by the CatchStat representative at your check-in location.
 You may not pass video memory cards and release cards to another vessel to bring in for you.
 In the event of a boat mechanical breakdown, you must still be in on time.

 If the tournament committee officials have trouble viewing your video or have questions about your video, the tournament officials reserve the right to give the team the opportunity to provide another device or mechanism to view the team’s videos of their releases given that the original video memory cards were provided to the CatchStat representative on time.
 Additionally, each captain needs to be available anytime throughout the evening of each fishing day to connect with the tournament officials and bring any additional evidence requested, should the need exist given again, that the original video memory cards were provided to the CatchStat representative on time.
 This could include, but not limited to, a cell phone, GoPro, the camera used, or any secondary video evidence available that can assist in verifying a release.